• Skip to primary navigation

 -Lentils contain polyphenols that are great for various health-promoting properties.

-POTASSIUM INTAKE
+ADEQUATE POTASSIUM INTAKE

-A diet rich in potassium can help to lower blood pressure by reducing the effects of sodium on the body.
-Potassium intake can also help to reduce the risk of stroke by helping to keep blood vessels healthy and functioning properly.
+Adequate Potassium intake can also help to reduce the risk of stroke by helping to keep blood vessels healthy and functioning properly.

 Alternatively, too much potassium in the diet can lead to problems such as kidney stones and gastrointestinal discomfort.